tsudoko/pullcord/FORMAT.md

 All entries describe actions, i.e. each new message, edit or deletion is a separate entry.

+Keep in mind some records had fields added to them after the initial version of the format was developed, so you shouldn't assume all fields listed here are always present.
+If a new field is introduced, it's always added after the last field of the current record, the order of existing ones does not change.

 Fields common for all entries:

     time,fetchtype,action,type,id